PyRoomStudio/PyRoomStudio/CONTRIBUTING.md

 ### Issues

 The Issues tab on GitHub contains a running list of features to implement, as well as any bugs or problems that arise from development.

+### PyRoomAcoustics

+This project would not be possible without [PyRoomAcoustics](https://github.com/LCAV/pyroomacoustics), which we use for performing acoustic simulations.
+We highly suggest supporting PRA and contributing to them as well.
+Their updates also help in improving PyRoomStudio!

 ### Development Environment